LeadDyno/leaddyno-docs-site/stripe-integration-guide.md

 ### Introduction

-This guide explains how to integrate Strip purchases and subscription into LeadDyno.
+This guide explains how to integrate Stripe purchases and subscription into LeadDyno.
 The integration between Stripe and LeadDyno allows automated tracking of lead conversion, cancellation and affiliate compensation for purchases made via Stripe.

 ### Install Lead Tracking Code

 The first step to enable the integration is to make sure that you are properly capturing lead sources through the LeadDyno's [Lead Tracking](installation.html#lead_tracking) functionality.
 Stripe only provides purchase and cancellation information and so lead tracking must be configured as well.